Valley Metro Rail & Streetcar: Rolling stock

-As of 2020, Valley Metro Rail operates a fleet of 50 Kinki Sharyo Low Floor Light Rail Vehicles (LRVs), which were built exclusive to VMR.
-Each vehicle has a seated capacity of 66.
-Due to the desert climate of the Phoenix area the units were designed with more insulation and solar reflective windows as well as larger air conditioner units.
-The vehicles are accessible with space for four wheelchairs and four bicycles, per vehicle with addition to a hydraulic leveling system to remove potential vertical gap, to ease loading.
-Up to three vehicles may operate together in a single train set but are typically in sets of two.
+The initial Valley Metro Rail fleet comprised 50 Kinki Sharyo Low Floor Light Rail Vehicles (LRVs), which were delivered from 2006 to 2008.
+Each vehicle is 92 ft long with operator cabs on both ends and can be coupled into sets of three cars, but typically use two in service.
+The vehicles have 66 seats and can accommodate 175 passengers at normal loads and a maximum of 226 at crush load.
+The first Kinki Sharyo vehicles were completed in 2006 and shipped from Osaka to the Phoenix area to undergo testing; the majority of the fleet was assembled in Arizona to comply with Buy America requirements.
+Due to the desert climate of the Phoenix area the units were designed with more insulation and solar reflective windows as well as larger air conditioner units that are set to a temperature of 74 to 78 F. The vehicles are accessible with space for four wheelchairs and four bicycles, per vehicle with addition to a hydraulic leveling system to remove potential vertical gap, to ease loading.
 The vehicles have a maximum speed of 58 mph.
-The LF-LRVs are also equipped with energy absorbent bumpers to reduce the effects of road vehicle collision, measures warranted due to the light rail mostly running in the center of streets.
+The LRVs are also equipped with energy absorbent bumpers to reduce the effects of road vehicle collision, measures warranted due to the light rail mostly running in the center of streets.